Crumb Top Baking

 • stuffed peppers

-• dipping sauce for breadsticks and garlic fingers
+• dipping sauce for breadsticks, garlic fingers or air fryer gnocchi

 Plum tomatoes and other marinara sauce ingredients arranged in individual bowls.